Wichita Linebacker: Reviews

 "Wichita Linebacker" received mixed to negative reviews.
 Eric Goldman of IGN gave the episode a 7.0 out of 10, indicating that it was "good".
 Despite this, he wrote a mixed review, opining that "as far as mysteries go, this was a so-so one," that "the Hearst campus rapist story just doesn't seem to be getting the proper weight it requires," and that "there's also some strange tonal issues currently."
 However, he praised the return of Weevil.
 Rowan Kaiser, writing for The A.V.
 Club, was also relatively critical, while focusing praise on Weevil's storyline.
-He referred to "Wichita Linebacker" as "what I would expect were the show not so ambitious.
+She referred to "Wichita Linebacker" as "what I would expect were the show not so ambitious.
 Here, Veronica isn't going to Hearst College, she's going to Television College, where things that are college-y happen."
 Television Without Pity gave the episode a "C+".
 "I don't think it's being overly harsh to say that this was not one of this show's stronger or more exciting episodes.
 The writing was oddly flat, in the first place, and the attention to detail was subpar as well."
 In addition, the reviewer criticized the show's treatment of its relationships.
 "That's one of the things that's made this show great in the past -- layering in complex and important relationships while not actually being a relationship-centered show.
 I only hope they go somewhere with the gambling thing, because otherwise, in my opinion, this episode will have been a total waste of time."

 Price Peterson of TV.com wrote that while he "liked it overall", he disliked the focus on Logan and Weevil, writing that he was "more than ready for Weevil to be written off the show" and, "I'm getting slightly tired of [Logan's] storylines.
 He seems to be alternating between woe-is-me hangdog and shifty bro liar. […] Logan is not my favorite."
 On his blog What's Alan Watching, Alan Sepinwall wrote that "this was a fairly light-hearted hour, with the two darkest events -- Weevil beating up the abusive boyfriend and the blonde getting raped -- taking place off-screen.
 And if the purpose of doing shorter arcs was to avoid the loss of momentum that both the bus crash and the bridge stabbing suffered in the middle of last year, I'm not sure if it's working yet."
 BuzzFeed ranked the episode 47th on its ranking of Veronica Mars episodes.